 Step 1 – Install mod_ssl Package

-In order to setup SSL certificate, make sure mod_ssl is installed on your system.
-If it’s not already install, use the following command to install it.
+In order to set up a SSL certificate, make sure mod_ssl is installed on your system.
+If it’s not already installed, use the following command to install it.
 Also, install OpenSSL package to create the certificate.

 sudo apt-get install openssl # Debian based systems sudo yum install mod_ssl openssl # Redhat / CentOS systems sudo dnf install mod_ssl openssl # Fedora 22+ systems

 Step 2 – Create Self Signed Certificate

 After installing mod_ssl and OpenSSL, Create a self-signed certificate for your domain using the following command.